patrick-friel/Exercises_NYU-Bridge/README.md

 # NYU-Bridge-Exercises
-Coding exercises in C++ used throughout NYU Bridge course.
+Coding exercises in C++ used throughout the NYU Bridge course.
+Spring and Summer 2024.